eigerco/amplifier-advisory-committee/docs/Integrators/Threat_model_Axelar_Amplifier.md

 **User Funds**:

 * **Locked Tokens**: Tokens locked on the source chain during a cross-chain transfer.
-* **Wrapped Tokens**: Representations of locked tokens issued on the destination chain (e.g., Ethereum tokens on XRP Ledger).
+* **Wrapped Tokens**: Representations of locked tokens issued on the destination chain (e.g., Ethereum tokens on another, newly connected layer-1 blockchain).
   **Governance and Validator Assets**:
 * **Staked Tokens**: Tokens staked by validators and verifiers, which are at risk if they engage in malicious activity.
   **Multi-signature Accounts**:
-* **Multi-sig Wallets**: Custodial accounts on chains like XRP Ledger, controlled by external verifiers and storing user funds temporarily for secure asset handling.
+* **Multi-sig Wallets**: Custodial accounts on connected blockchains, controlled by external verifiers and storing user funds temporarily for secure asset handling.
   **Protocol-Controlled Accounts**:
 * **Admin Keys**: Keys controlling protocol settings, such as introducing new tokens or updating multi-sig accounts in response to verifier changes.
   **Cross-chain Message Integrity**: